kodadot/developers/docs/beginner-intro.md

 To speed transactions, a set of rules — called a smart contract — is stored on the blockchain and executed automatically.
 A smart contract can define conditions for corporate bond transfers, include terms for travel insurance to be paid and much more.

-## Decentralization and nodes...what the heck does this mean?

-## What is a block?
-What is the chain?

-## How does a transaction work?
-What is mining?

 ## Exchanges

 When the number of digitalassets exploded, so did all the different ways to exchange one for another.